-- A total of more than 11 million coronavirus infections have been reported globally.
-Nearly 525,000 deaths associated with the disease have been reported. - A total of over 2.8 million cases of coronavirus and almost 200,000 deaths associated with the disease have been reported in Europe (WHO European Region). - In many European countries, the epidemic has calmed down, and many European countries have started to gradually lift the restrictions imposed due to the epidemic and have opened their borders. - Over 100,000 cases of coronavirus and over 6,500 deaths associated with the disease have been reported in the Nordic countries. - Number of cases in different countries (WHO) - Coronavirus disease (COVID-19) outbreak (WHO) - Numbers of cases in European countries (WHO) - A summary of cases diagnosed in Europe on the ECDC website.
+- A total of more than 12.6 million corona infections have been reported globally.
+A total of 565,000. deaths associated with the disease have been reported - A total of over 2.9 million cases of coronavirus and more than 200,000 deaths associated with the disease have been reported in Europe (WHO European Region). - In many European countries, the epidemic has calmed down, and many countries have started to gradually lift the restrictions imposed due to the epidemic and have opened their borders.

-• COVID-19 (ECDC)
+- The Nordic countries have reported nearly 106,000 cases and more than 6,700 deaths associated with the disease. - Number of cases in different countries (WHO) - Coronavirus disease (COVID-19) outbreak (WHO) - Numbers of cases in European countries (WHO) - A summary of cases diagnosed in Europe on the ECDC website. - COVID-19 (ECDC)

 The graph shows diagnosed cases of COVID-19 in relation to the population in Finland, Sweden, Norway, Denmark, and Estonia.
 As testing volumes and strategies vary from country to country, a direct comparison of these figures only gives a partial picture of the outbreak situations in the countries.
 The graph's cases have been listed according to their reporting date based on publicly available information the European Centre for Disease Prevention and Control (ECDC).
 The graph is updated once a week on Wednesdays for the situation update.
-Graph updated on 1 July.
+Graph updated on 8 July.